shaleen-wonder-ent/user-guides/E360_App_Modernize.md

 6. The proposed architecture uses Azure Data Factory, ADLS Gen2, Key Vault, and Entra ID – these are Azure-specific.
 What is the abstraction strategy for non-Azure deployments? (e.g., ADF → Airflow, ADLS → S3, Key Vault → HashiCorp Vault, Entra → Keycloak?)
 7. Is ClickHouse Cloud the confirmed analytical DB?
 (It is cloud-agnostic, which supports Option 2)
 8. dbt Core is open-source and portable – is the team committed to dbt, or considering dbt Cloud (which adds SaaS dependency)?
-9. For the Iceberg table format: is there a dependency on a specific catalog implementation (AWS Glue Catalog, Hive Metastore, Nessie)?
+9. For the Iceberg table format: is there a dependency on a specific catalog implementation (other platform Glue Catalog, Hive Metastore, Nessie)?
 10. Has the team evaluated **Azure Arc** as a way to get Azure management plane portability without full re-architecture?

 **Operational Readiness:**